5 Small Towns that Deliver Big Family Fun in Summer

 Rutledge

-Take a hike in Rutledge through Hard Labor Creek Park, and eat lunch at the bright red Caboose.
-There are great desserts here, but save room for the buttermilk pie at Yesterday's Cafe.
+Take a hike in Rutledge through Hard Labor Creek Park, and eat lunch at the bright red Caboose, making sure to save room for dessert.
 Nearby, you can enjoy even more fun at Southern Cross Guest Ranch.
-(More about Rutledge)

 Southern Belle Farm in McDonough, Georgia.
 Photo by @justthekings